7777Satish/Aether/docs/ARCHITECTURE.md

 ## Overview

-CodeEditor_C follows a modular, layered architecture designed for maintainability, performance, and extensibility.
+Aether follows a modular, layered architecture designed for maintainability, performance, and extensibility.
 The system is built around SDL2 for cross-platform graphics and uses a component-based approach for UI elements.

 ```
 ┌─────────────────────────────────────────────────────────────┐